thulab/DeepHash/README.md

-## Overall

-The DeepHash package is a lightweight deep learning to hash library based on TensorFlow.
-This repository contains newly designed deep learning to hash and quantization methods, e.g. DHN, DQN, DVSQ and DCH.
-Besides, hash learning library provides high-level APIs and working examples for defining, training, fine-tuning and evaluating hashing models.
+# DeepHash

+DeepHash is a lightweight deep learning to hash library that implements state-of-the-art deep hashing/quantization algorithms.
+We will implement more representative deep hashing models continuously according to our released paper list.
+Specifically, we welcome other researchers to contribute deep hashing models into this toolkit based on our framework.
+We will announce the contribution in this project.

+The implemented models include [Deep Quantization Network (DQN)](http://yue-cao.me/doc/deep-quantization-networks-dqn-aaai16.pdf), [Deep Hashing Network (DHN)](http://ise.thss.tsinghua.edu.cn/~mlong/doc/deep-hashing-network-aaai16.pdf), [Deep Visual-Semantic Quantization (DVSQ)](http://yue-cao.me/doc/deep-visual-semantic-quantization-cvpr17.pdf) and [Deep Cauchy Hashing (DCH)](http://ise.thss.tsinghua.edu.cn/~mlong/doc/deep-cauchy-hashing-cvpr18.pdf).

-## Installation
+## Requirements

 **TensorFlow Installation**